emmyatri/Resume/index.md

 **Wedding Musician Extraordinaire** • Anyone Who Would Pay Me
 - Used 25 years of rigorous classical piano study to end up with Piano Man by Billy Joel as my most requested song.
 - Can play Pachelbel's Canon in over 38 different ways while blindfolded.
-- Proficient at coordinating with client to curate their perfect musical experience.
+- Proficient at coordinating with clients to curate their perfect musical experience.
 - I also do Bar/Bat Mitzvahs.

 ## Technical Skills